Educational Materials

 • Activities: No motorized or non-motorized vehicles, such as scooters or bicycles.
 Otherwise, enjoy the site’s diverse ecosystem through keen observation.

-• Dogs: are still permitted, but must be leashed, stay on trails, keep out of water.
+• Dogs: Are still permitted, but must be leashed, stay on trails, and keep out of water.
 Clean up after your dog.
-Liability: UVM assumes no liability at the site.

-• Ownership: Redstone Quarry has shared ownership; UVM owns the base of the Quarry, while the face and top are privately owned.
+• Ownership: Redstone Quarry has shared ownership; UVM owns the base of the quarry, while the face and top are privately owned.

 • Samples: As with any natural resource, please do not remove any samples.

 • Trespassing: Remain at the UVM-owned base of the Redstone Quarry.
 Do not climb the privately owned quarry face to the privately owned quarry top.
-Climbing the face would be a danger to you, damage to the ecosystem, and constitute trespassing.
+Climbing the face would be a danger to you, damage the ecosystem, and constitute trespassing.

 Exploring